 We will be screening at the British Urban Film Festival @ the BT Tower, London

 September 9th @ 18:00 BUY TICKETS!

 The idea that Africa is the cradle of popular music is a familiar one.
-Spirituals led to gospel music, to the blues, to jazz, soul,and funk.
+Spirituals led to gospel music, to the blues, to jazz, soul and funk.
 But while modern Western music was shaped by African influence, the popular music of Africa was being shaped by influences coming in the other direction.
-Our film explores a story of musical cross-pollination between West Africa and the West, specifically Ghana, where Highlife Music was born.
-It features interviews with some of the biggest names from a golden period of Ghanaian music, and with some of the DJs and labels responsible for the resurgent interest in Highlife and Afrobeat.
+Our film explores a the musical dialogue between West Africa and the West, specifically Ghana, where Highlife music was born.
+It features interviews with some of the biggest names from a golden period of Ghanaian music, and with some of the DJs and labels responsible for the resurgent interest in Highlife and Afrobeat in Europe and America.